raymondkdev/raymondkdev/README.md

 ## Overview

-Senior full-stack engineer with 10 years of professional experience in Javascript.
-Worked on 4+ large projects with cross-functional teams and love to work with startup and small-mid companies.
-Have a great sense of understanding business ideas.
-Writing clean and best-practice codes.
+Experienced Staff Full-Stack Engineer/Tech Lead with a passion for solving complex problems and delivering business growth.
+With 10 years of experience, I have a track record of leading 4 large-scale projects and collaborating/mentoring.

-Recently launched a calendar booking system and currently learning more about python.
+Recently launched a yoga booking system and currently learning more about Python.